SimonFreyaldenhoven/PA-Electricity-Economic-Disruption/README.md

 # An Electricity-Basic Index of Economic Disruption
 An electricity-based index of economic disruption for the Philadelphia area (and nearby regions).

 This model links electricity and weather data in the PECO load area (Philadelphia and suburban counties) in an attempt to measure economic disruption in response to COVID-19.
 I am attempting to update this twice a week, and am sharing the code if anyone wants to create similar measures.
-Documentation and discussion of analysis is provided in the PDF.
+Documentation and discussion of analysis is provided in the PDF [link](https://github.com/cseveren/PA-Electricity-Economic-Disruption/blob/master/output/ElectricityIndicator.pdf).

 Data preparation and analysis is predominantly conducted in Stata, but I have included CSV versions of the post-processed data in case you would prefer to use another software to analyze.
 If requested, I may try to produce similar code in R.